Selling Information in Competitive Environments: Missing proofs from Section

-\begin{lemma}[\Cref{lem:vv} restated] Let $\sigma$ be a communication rule with the property that the corresponding interim share $\tpi_i$ is non-decreasing for each player $i$.
-Suppose given an outside option in which the interim share of a non-participating buyer is constant equal to $K$ and assume that $\tpi_i(\uv)\geq K$.
-Then, \begin{enumerate} \item if $p_i$ is a payment function that truthfully implements $\tpi_i$—that is, satisfying \eqref{eq:truthful-payment-appendix} by \Cref{prop:expected-payment}—then $(\sigma,p)$ is individually rational if and only if it is individually rational at the lowest type, that is, $\tp_i(\uv)\leq \uv\cdot (\tpi_i(\uv) - K)$. \item among the payment functions $p_i$ implementing $\tpi_i$ in a truthful and individually rational manner, the revenue-maximizing one is given by
+\begin{lemma}[\Cref{lem:vv} restated] Let $\sigma$ be a communication rule for which the interim payoff $\tpi_i$ is non-decreasing for each buyer $i\in[n]$.
+Denote by $K$ the interim payoff of a non-participating buyer in their outside option and assume that $\tpi_i(\uv)\geq K$.
+Then: \begin{enumerate} \item if $p_i$ is a payment function that truthfully implements $\tpi_i$ (i.e., that satisfies \eqref{eq:truthful-payment-appendix} by \Cref{prop:expected-payment}—then $(\sigma,p)$ is individually rational if and only if it is individually rational at the lowest type, that is, $\tp_i(\uv)\leq \uv\cdot (\tpi_i(\uv) - K)$. \item among the payment functions $p_i$ implementing $\tpi_i$ in a truthful and individually rational manner, the revenue-maximizing one is given by

 For this payment function, the seller's revenue is $R= \sum_{i=1}^n\E\big[\phi(V_i)\tpi_i(V_i)\big]-n\uv\cdot K$. \end{enumerate} \end{lemma}

 \begin{proof} \begin{enumerate} \item Assume that $p_i$ truthfully implements $\tpi_i$, so that the interim utility $\tu_i$ is convex by \Cref{prop:expected-payment}.
 If $(\sigma, p)$ is individually rational, then it is obviously individually rational at the lowest type.
 For the converse direction, assume that $\tu_i(\uv)\geq \uv\cdot K$, then we have for all $v_i\in\V_i$